 - A carefully drafted irrevocable trust can add significant tax and nontax benefits to your overall estate plan, and protect your assets and accumulated wealth from being devoured by the high costs of long-term care.
 Every client and situation is different, but these trusts are often a great tool to properly structure your estate plan to account for impending long-term care needs.

 - Personal Care Contracts (sometimes called “Caregiver Agreements”) are viable planning options for certain individuals as part of an overall long-term care plan.
-By using a personal care contract, an individual is able spenddown his or her resources to qualify for Medicaid.
+By using a personal care contract, an individual is able to spend down his or her resources to qualify for Medicaid.

-Additionally, it is vitally important for the caregiver to track his or her tasks and time contemporaneously with the rendering of services so that if the Medicaid applicant is ever asked to account for payment of these services, he or she will be able to do so easily.
+- Additionally, it is vitally important for the caregiver to track his or her tasks and time immediately with the rendering of services.
+In doing so, if the Medicaid applicant is ever asked to account for payment of these services, he or she will be able to do so easily.
 We also recommend consulting with your tax advisor regarding the income tax consequences of the compensation paid pursuant to Personal Care Contract.

-In summary, personal care contracts can be a powerful planning tool provided that the contract is properly drafting and the caregiver properly documents her time and tasks for the compensation paid to him or her.
+- In summary, personal care contracts can be a powerful planning tool, provided that the contract is properly drafted and the caregiver properly documents her time and tasks for the compensation paid to him or her.